Netherlands - Generic Functions for data exchange Implementation Guide

 Throughout this document the following terminology is used:

-• Entity: An actor in the system (person or organisation)
+• Entity: An actor in the system (person or organization)

 • Agent: A digital representation of an entity that acts on its behalf, also often called an identity wallet

-• Vendor: A party that offers Agents to its customers (care organisations and healthcare professionals)
+• Vendor: A party that offers Agents to its customers (care organizations and healthcare professionals)

-• Identity: A set of claims about an entity (person or organisation) which is relevant in a specific context
+• Identity: A set of claims about an entity (person or organization) which is relevant in a specific context

 • Verifiable Identifier (VID): An identifier that can be (cryptographically) verified